-A male employee is entitled to five days' paternity leave for each confinement of his spouse or partner if he is the father of a newborn child or a father-to-be, has been employed under a continuous employment contract for not less than 40 weeks immediately before the day of paternity leave and has given the required notification to the employer.
+A male employee is entitled to five days of paid paternity leave for each confinement of his spouse or partner if he is the father of a newborn child or a father-to-be, has been employed under a continuous employment contract for not less than 40 weeks immediately before the day of paternity leave and has given the required notification to the employer.
+The male employee must also provide the birth certificate of his child within 12 months after the first day of the paternity leave.
 The daily rate of paternity leave pay is equal to four-fifths of the average daily wages earned by an employee in the 12-month period preceding the first day of the paternity leave.